weefbellington/screenplay/README.md

 ###Regular vs. stacking scenes

-In a Screenplay app the way that the a scene is displayed depends on the whether the scene is stacking or not.
-Normally, after a new scene is pushed onto the stack and the transition completes, the old scene's View is detached from the window.
-Once references to the View are removed, it is garbage collected and its memory is released.
+The way that the a scene is displayed depends on the whether it is configured to stack.
+Normally, after a new scene is pushed onto the stack, the old scene's View is detached from its parent so that its memory can be released.

-If a scene is stacking, it will be layered on top of the scene below it.
+Stacking scenes work differently.
+When a stacking scene is created, is will be layered on top of the scene below it.
 You can layer as many stacking scenes on top of each other as you want by setting `Scene.isStacking` to `true`.
-When a non-stacking scene is pushed on on top of a group of stacked scenes, they will all torn down at the same time.
-When the user navigates back, they will all be set up at the same time.
-The following is an example of a scene configured to stack like a dialog:
+The following is an example of dialog implemented as a stacking scene:

 ```java
 @Layout(R.layout.dialog_scene)